KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			:start-after: XR_DOCS_TAG_BEGIN_android_main_VULKAN
 			:end-before: XR_DOCS_TAG_END_android_main_VULKAN

 	Before we can use OpenXR for Android, we need to initialise the loader based the application's context and virtual machine.
-We retrieve the function pointer to `xrInitializeLoaderKHR`, and with the `XrLoaderInitInfoAndroidKHR` filled out call that function to initialise OpenXR for our use.
+We retrieve the function pointer to `xrInitializeLoaderKHR`, and with the `XrLoaderInitInfoAndroidKHR` filled out, call that function to initialise OpenXR for our use.
 At this point, we also attach the current thread to the Java Virtual Machine.
 We assign our `AndroidAppState` static member and our `AndroidAppHandleCmd()` static method to the `android_app *` and save it to a static member in the class.

 	Android requires a few extra additions to the OpenXRTutorial class.
 Namely, `android_app *`, `AndroidAppState` and `AndroidAppHandleCmd`, which are used in getting updates from the Android Operating System and keep our application functioning.
-Add the following after the definition of `Run()` in your OpenXRTutorial class declaration:
+Add the following code after the definition of `Run()` in your `OpenXRTutorial`` class declaration:

 	.. literalinclude:: ../Chapter2/main.cpp
 		:language: cpp